Physically motivated decompositions of single-qutrit gates: Introduction

-In this article, this decomposition of unitary matrices, to which we refer as the diagonal-off-diagonal decomposition, is discussed in \ref{sec:DecompositionReview} and, for completeness, some results found by Yurtalan {\it et al.} are reviewed.
+In this article, the decomposition of unitary matrices is referred to as the diagonal-off-diagonal decomposition is discussed in \ref{sec:WH} and, for completeness, some results found by Yurtalan {\it et al.} are reviewed.
 This decomposition was shown to be capable of decomposing random unitaries.
-It is also shown to be an ``over-parameterization," in the sense that several different sets of parameters give the same matrix.
-The implications of this property, and how different sets of parameters that give the same matrix are related, are discussed \ref{sec:redsym}.
-Since the WH matrix is important for qutrits, a thorough discussion is provided.
-By comparison with the shortest path to obtain a unitary matrix of arbitrary dimension, the optimal paths of the diagonal-off-diagonal parameterization is found in section \ref{sec:opt}.
-This approach is crucial for experimental implementations of qutrit gates.
-We also show that the overparameterization results in different sets of parameters that can be related by symmetry arguments.
-Section \ref{sec:car} is devoted to another decomposition that is qualitatively different from the one used in Ref.~\cite{PhysRevLett.125.180504}.
-In this section, a Cartan decomposition is used to show that the decomposition of any unitary matrix can be expressed in the form of the exponential of a diagonal matrix and the product of two exponentials of purely off-diagonal matrices.
-Such parameterizations could have advantages under certain physical circumstances, such as the constraint that only transitions between adjacent energy levels can be driven.
+But the number of possible sets of parameters depends on the matrix.
+How this happens and how different sets of parameters that give the same matrix are related, are discussed \ref{sec:redsym}.
+Since the WH matrix implements a Fourier transform operation and is therefore important for various protocols, a thorough discussion of this matrix is provided.
+By comparison with the shortest path to obtain a unitary matrix, the optimal paths of the diagonal-off-diagonal parametrization is found in section \ref{sec:opt}.
+These results are important for experimental implementations of qutrit gates.
+The number of different sets of parameters that give the same matrix, as well as the relationships between different sets, are shown to be related by symmetry arguments.